-Comes with four attachments.
 Convenient one-button operation with three levels of intensity.
 Device and attachments, as well as power adapter, pack away neatly inside the soft-shell carry case.
-Our tester noted that it wasn't loud despite its power level.
+We really love how quiet it is during use.

-The brushless motor of this mini-massage gun keeps it quiet despite its speed of up to 2,400 percussions per minute.
-Three speed settings.
+The brushless motor of this mini massage gun keeps it quiet despite its speed of up to 2,400 percussions per minute.
+Three-speed settings.
 The included soft case makes it easy to slip the Mini into your bag and take it anywhere.
-Excellent battery life.

 The design takes some getting used to.
 Does not reach as deep as more expensive models.

-After going through an intensive research process to narrow down our short list of top products in this space, we tested most of our top five — the Theragun PRO, iReliev Percussion Massage Gun, Theragun Elite, and Theragun Mini — to be sure that these products are worth your time.
+After going through an intensive research process to narrow down our short list of top products in this space, we tested the Theragun Mini to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 For anyone dealing with sore, stiff muscles, massage is often the most effective physical therapy treatment.
 But in many cases, traditional massage isn’t able to provide the speed and pressure that some conditions require for effective pain relief.
 That’s why a massage gun can be so helpful for athletes or anyone else who suffers from chronic muscle pain.